JimLynchCodes/rust-cli-exercises/16_wordle_game/README.md

 ## Tests
 It's up to you to decide if / how you would unit test this.
 Definitely add unit tests for the pure logic functions!

-Writing integration tests can be tricky for this one, but feel free to give it a go!
+Writing integration tests can be tricky for this one, but give it a shot!

 <br/>

 ## Skills Practiced